Long time behavior of killed Feynman-Kac semigroups with singular Schr{\"o}dinger potentials: Setting and results

+Related to our first model are the following contributions.
+When $(Z_s,s\ge 0)$ is a Brownian motion (this is our second model when $\alpha=2$), the generator of the non-killed Feynman-Kac semigroup is the Schrödinger operator $\Delta-\mathbf V_\star$, and we refer to the classical textbooks \cite{Kato,CFKS,nagasawa2012schrodinger,simon2015quantum,Yosida,chung2001brownian} for the spectral study of this operator.
+In~\cite{rousset2006control}, the interacting particle model introduced in~\cite{del2000branching} is used to approximate, via Feynman–Kac formulas, the principal eigenvalue of Schrödinger type operators as well as its associated eigenfunction.
+In \cite{ferre2}, the authors studied the long time behavior of (non-killed) Feynman-Kac semigroups for solutions to elliptic diffusions with smooth coefficients and with non singular Schrödinger potentials.
+We mention that in \cite{ferre2}, the authors are also concerned by the study of discretized (in time) Feynman-Kac semigroups.
 In~\cite{collet2024branching}, the authors studied in a one-dimensional setting the long time properties of a non-killed Feynman-Kac semigroup related to linear functionals of branching diffusion processes when the potential $\mathbf V_\star$ is non singular.
 Note that Proposition \ref{th.1-bis} provides a similar result as~\cite[Theorem 2.1]{collet2024branching} in any dimension and without assumption on the growth of the Schrödinger potential $\mathbf J_{\mathbf S}$ at infinity.